tr00mb/api-kong-lambda-christmas/workshop/step1/step1.md

 In order to deploy the stack you need:
 - awscli (for windows only)
 - terraform
+- aws access keys

-- the aws access keys (received by email amongst your AWS console’s credentials)
+>In the context of API Days 2018 you will receive the aws access by email
 >You may receive an email with a wrong name.
 Ignore the incorrect information.
 It is a known issue.
 >You can safely use the credentials from the email.